norton120/pirate_baby/content/posts/replatforming.md

 #### Features as Implied Outcomes of Replatforming
 This is another false relationship used to justify a desired path.
 "We want to replatform the app to _Python/FastAPI_ so we can integrate OpenAI agents into the dashboard."
 From a technical perspective, the OpenAI API does not care what language you are using to make requests.
 The difference in techincal lift to connect a _Perl_ application or one built on _Rocket_ from one written in _Python_ is trivial, and yet when pressed the answer is usually that "Machine Learning stuff is all written in Python" which is an oddly common view.
 It is true that the hiring pool of data professionals with ML experience and Python chops is much greater than that of _Rust_ or _Perl_, but that is a very different argument and one that should be addressed on its own merit.

-### When Replatforming Should Be Refactoring
+### Alternatives to Replatforming

+#### Refactoring
+This is very often the last thing engineers want to hear, and also very often the

 ### When Replatforming is the Right Answer

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2MTI2MzQ1NSwtMjI3NjgxMDQwLC0xNT
-MyMjMyOTAyLC0xNjY0NzI2Nzg0LC0zNzA3ODAxMDcsLTE2MDQx
-MzAwOTcsNzA4OTQxOTQ4XX0=
+eyJoaXN0b3J5IjpbLTEwNjMwODU0NjEsLTIyNzY4MTA0MCwtMT
+UzMjIzMjkwMiwtMTY2NDcyNjc4NCwtMzcwNzgwMTA3LC0xNjA0
+MTMwMDk3LDcwODk0MTk0OF19
 -->